gammu/gammu/docs/manual/gammu/index.rst

     Use -memory parameter to force usage of defined memory type for storing entries regardless what backu format says.

-.. option:: --addsms folder file [-yes]
+.. option:: addsms folder file [-yes]

     Adds SMSes from file (format like backupsms uses) to selected folder in phone.

-.. option:: --backup file [-yes]
+.. option:: backup file [-yes]

     Backup your phone to file.
 It's possible to backup (depends on phone and backup format):